trustimaging/stride/README.md

 ## Quickstart

-The recommended way to install Stride is through Anaconda's package manager, which can be downloaded in [Anaconda](https://www.continuum.io/downloads) or [Miniconda](https://conda.io/miniconda.html).
+The recommended way to install Stride is through Anaconda's package manager (version >=4.9), which can be downloaded in [Anaconda](https://www.continuum.io/downloads) or [Miniconda](https://conda.io/miniconda.html).
 A Python version above 3.7 is recommended to run Stride.